 Manage electronic signature settings.

 Enable or disable automatic image archiving and set the retention period.

-Specify settings for Internet access for Q-View Software updates.
+Specify settings for Internet access for software updates.

-If the computer running Q-View has multiple network devices,
+If the computer running Q-View Software has multiple network devices,

 you may need to manually select the device that has access